Asian shares mixed after China cuts key rate, Japan GDP up

 Investors can also assess the health of the housing market when they get a report on home sales for July and the latest earnings from Home Depot.

-In other trading Monday, U.S. benchmark crude oil shed $1.04 to $91.05 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Monday, U.S. benchmark crude oil shed 82 cents to $91.27 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost $2.25 per barrel on Friday.

-Brent crude oil, the basis for pricing for international trading, gave up $1.09 to $97.06 per barrel.
+Brent crude oil, the basis for pricing for international trading, gave up 83 cents to $97.32 per barrel.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.